 The Eternal City is full of art.
 You can find priceless collections of artworks in the many museums, galleries, private residences, churches and palaces.
 Even the fountains in Rome are like artworks designed by the masters.

 As a UNESCO World Heritage Site, Rome is a paradise for culture lovers.
-From popular places like the Vatican Museums to less crowded Palazzo Doria Pamphilj, there is something for everyone.
+There is something for everyone, from popular places like the Vatican Museums to less crowded Palazzo Doria Pamphilj.
 The art you find here is also top-notch.
-Rome was the place where masters made their names and those already well-known came to create their masterpieces.
+Rome was where masters made their names, and those already well-known came to create their masterpieces.
 From Caravaggio, Michelangelo and Bernini to many others, Rome is where the art is.

 Visit Rome for the architecture

 You don’t have to look far to find a cross-section of architectural styles.
 From Etruscan, Classical Greek and Roman styles to Renaissance, Baroque and even Egyptian obelisks, Rome is a feast for the eyes.
 Augustus famously said that he found Rome, a city made of bricks and left it a city of marble.
 In its glory, it must have been spectacular.

 Rome is a photographer’s dream, especially one that loves architecture.
 I literally could spend days admiring the variety of columns, cupolas, reliefs, porticos and stairs.
 Not to mention the statues, fountains and doors.
 Even the cobblestone streets have a certain charm to them.
 For me, the architecture in Rome is just as fabulous as the city itself.
 I don’t think you can find as many architectural styles anywhere else.

 The Roman ruins we see today pale in comparison to their original versions.
 Romans were known for their engineering and architectural prowess.
 Their approach to building roads, aqueducts, large-scale buildings and temples has profoundly influenced building practices.
 For centuries, people have been using Roman techniques and styles as inspiration all over the world.